gunnarfandrich/Sentinel/docs/Software_Overview.md

 ## AB02S LoRaWAN Software & ThingSpeak

-The purpose of the AB02S is to serve as a
-LoRaWAN transmitter to convey select information regarding the Sentinel to the users.
-Currently, the Sentinel is transmitting 3 types of information: latitude, longitude, and an emergency status.
+The AB02S LoRaWAN communication module serves as a low power means to convey select information regarding the Sentinel to its users.

+Currently, the Sentinel transmits 3 types of information:
+* Latitude
+* Longitude
+* Emergency Status.

 The longitude and latitude are read from the AIR350Z GPS built directly into the AB02S module, and the emergency flag is read as from an input pin that is being transmitted from the P2.
 Due to the limited